Weather & Climate – Ngorongoro Crater

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Ngorongoro CA's climate compared to the Ngorongoro Crater
+Ngorongoro Conservation Area’s Climate Compared to the Ngorongoro Crater

-Dry season June to October
+Dry Season June to October

-Wet season November to May
+Wet Season November to May

 It gets warmer during the day when compared to the Dry season, but mornings are still cold.
-Afternoon temperatures are usually around 23°C/73°F on the crater floor, while night temperatures are around 6°C/43°F on the crater rim.
+Afternoon temperatures are usually around 23°C/73°F on the crater floor, while nighttime temperatures are around 6°C/43°F on the crater rim.

 • March, April & May'Long rains' – It often rains, but it rarely lasts the entire day.
 April and May could experience very chilly conditions due to cold fronts.